Anti-cheat

 No. Ouro continuously adds and tests new patterns as more gameplay data flows through the system and the baseline for legitimate play gets stronger.

-Why does Ouro not use a client-side anti-cheat?
+Is Ouro adding a client-side anti-cheat?

 What is a DMA cheat and why does it matter?